Domestic violence against women: Recognize patterns, seek help

 - Blames you for his or her violent behavior or tells you that you deserve it

-If you're lesbian, bisexual or transgender, you might also be experiencing domestic violence if you're in a relationship with someone who:
+If you're in a same-sex relationship or if you're bisexual or transgender, you might also be experiencing abuse if you're in a relationship with someone who:

 - Threatens to tell friends, family, colleagues or community members your sexual orientation or gender identity

-- Tells you that authorities won't help a lesbian, bisexual or transgender person
+- Tells you that authorities won't help you because of your sexuality or gender identity

 Pregnancy, children, family members and domestic violence